2022 FIFA World Cup qualification (CONMEBOL): Inter-confederation play-off

-The inter-confederation play-off was determined by a draw held on 26 November 2021.
-The fifth-placed team from CONMEBOL was drawn against the AFC fourth round winners.
-The play-off was played as a single match in Qatar on 13 June 2022.
+The inter-confederation play-offs was determined by a draw held on 26 November 2021.
+The fifth-placed team from CONMEBOL qualification was drawn against the AFC fourth round winners.
+The play-off was played as a single match in Qatar (host country of the World Cup) on 13 June 2022.

 Qualified teams

 The following four teams from CONMEBOL qualified for the final tournament.